aarontran/g309.2-0.6/xmm/README.md

 This will download and unpackage data for obsids 0087940201 and 0551000201, and run XMM-SAS odfingest and cifbuild (via script sasrepro).
-To reprocess steps manually after downloading from XMM data archive, run
+To reprocess manually after downloading from XMM data archive, run

     source sasinit ${obsid}
     source sasrepro ${obsid}